 You’ll most likely have some parents who step up and help you coach the team.
 If you are lucky, you’ll also have parents who are encouraging throughout the season.
 These are the ones who aren’t ultra-competitive or complaining about their kids’ playing time.
 Embrace these parents who want to become involved.

 Have a parent meeting either before or at the first practice and set the expectations early for them.
 Let them know that you want them to be involved and encouraging.
 You want them to not be demeaning and rude to other parents, coaches, players, and the umpires.

 Remember, coach: Your kid is still a player

 As a head coach, this is something that I quickly forgot.
 I was harder on my son than any other player on the team.
 This is natural when it comes to coaching your own child.
 Why?
 I had higher expectations for him than I did for other players.
 But, I also forgot during that season that he was still only 6 years old.
 He was going to play in the dirt and not listen to what me, as a coach, had to say.

 As an assistant coach, I still catch myself being this way.
-Our children respond best to coaching and instructions when they coming from a parent.
+Our children respond best to coaching and instructions when they come from a parent other than me.
 One of the best ways to get the point across to your child?
 Have one of the other coaches be the one who talks to and instructs your child.